jkoufalas/CSS-GIT-Basics/README.md

 THEN I find a concise, descriptive title
 ```
 - What I learned from this assignment was..

-The purpose f this assignment was to implement the lessons from the first week of BootCamp which were the basics of html, css and how to implement and use github as a repository for your work.
+The purpose of this assignment was to implement the lessons from the first week of BootCamp which were the basics of html, css and how to implement and use github as a repository for your work.

 My main take aways from this assignment were as follows.
 ```